MicrosoftDocs/msteams-docs/msteams-platform/messaging-extensions/high-quality-message-extension.md

   > [!NOTE]
   > In case of declarative agents, these guidelines apply to the instructions and conversation starters fields also.

-* App long description must clearly call out that agent works in Microsoft 365 Copilot.
+* App long description must clearly call out that the Copilot agent works in Microsoft 365 Copilot.
 For example, use Contoso in Microsoft 365 Copilot to search and summarize your tasks. ​[*Must fix*]

   :::image type="content" source="../assets/images/Copilot/validation-guidelines-plugin-prompt-pass.png" alt-text="Screenshot shows a pass scenario with an example of a sample prompt for message extension plugin in Microsoft 365 Copilot.":::